 Ecuador is the country where the Natural Habitats story began.
 In 2009, our organic palm oil production was launched in Esmeraldas, Ecuador, with small farmers that believed in the benefits of organic agriculture.
 Over time, more and more farmers joined the Natural Habitats team, converting their farmland from conventional to organic, and in 2011, independent farmers joined the Natural Habitats journey, organizing themselves in the first organic producer association in Ecuador.

-Today, over 129 small farmers and 150 small farms grow organic palm oil for Natural Habitats in Ecuador, and that number continues to grow as more farmers recognize the benefits of converting to organic.
+Today, independent farmers grow organic palm oil for Natural Habitats in Ecuador, and their number continues to grow as more farmers recognize the benefits of converting to organic.
 Our palm oil produced in Ecuador serves the US, South American and European food and personal care markets with a robust list of product offerings.

-Fernando is one of the firsts employees of Natural Habitats Group.
+Fernando is one of the firsts employees of Natural Habitats.
 He is now the Country Manager of Ecuador.

 He brings to Natural Habitats more than 20 years of international experience in banking and business development.

 Fernando is responsible for generating and prioritising a flow of innovative opportunities of high potential interest to the Ecuadorian operation in current core business areas, strategic partnerships and new potential markets.
 He is also responsible for all added value, strategic operations, and exports.

 His project management, finance, and venture capital knowledge together with his strong communications skills allows him to identify optimal deal structures, participate in deal negotiations, and steer deals through approval processes and to closure.

 He is an Ecuadorian and Spanish national who has lived and work in different continents for several years, making him knowledgeable of different cultural organisational styles; allowing him to convert cultural differences in business opportunities.